BillJr99/Ursinus-CS376/_pages/ubuntudocker.md

 ### Enabling Access to GitHub

-Log into GitHub, and copy both the contents of your local computer `id_rsa.pub` and the contents of your guest `id_rsa.pub` to the SSH Keys section of GitHub's settings.
-To list the contents of your virtual image public key file, type the following command while logged into the virtual machine:
+[Log into GitHub, and copy](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) both the contents of your local computer `id_rsa.pub` and the contents of your guest `id_rsa.pub` to the SSH Keys section of GitHub's settings.
+To list the contents of your virtual image public key file, type the following command while logged into the virtual machine (just like you did earlier on the host), and copy the resulting output:

 ```
 cat ~/.ssh/id_rsa.pub